antonioua/flux-gitops/Readme.md

   --personal
 ```

+Flux Gitops stack and Kpack will be installed automatically.

 Flux will generate ssh keypair, create Secret and add public part to deploy keys of you github repo using your personal access token.

-We use `--read-write-key` option to allow flux (ImageAutomation controller) to change resources in our flux repo.
+We use `--read-write-key` option to allow Flux (ImageAutomation controller) to change resources in our flux repo.

 ## Setup Kpack

 Install Kpack cli.
 See docs for cli commands https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp.md

 ```bash
 brew tap vmware-tanzu/kpack-cli
 brew install kp